List of wars involving Mongolia: Khoshut Khanate

+Kalmyk Khanate

 Beginning of the 20th century

-This section contains list of wars and major battlesinvolving different Mongolian states that existed in the first four decades of the 20th century (Mongolia (1911–1924), Buryat-Mongolia, Uryankhay Republic).
+This section contains list of wars and major battles involving different Mongolian states that existed in the first four decades of the 20th century (Mongolia (1911–1924), Buryat-Mongolia, Uryankhay Republic).

+Mongol United Autonomous Government and the Mengjiang

+This section contains list of wars involving Mongol United Autonomous Government and the Mengjiang state.